India avoids condemnation of Russia to produce united G20 declaration

 The declaration committed to halve the digital gender gap by 2030 and said it expects to address barriers to accessibility, affordability, adoption and usage of digital tech, an area where India is among world leaders.

-It was also acknowledged that the global requirement for annual low-cost financing in the energy transition amounts to $4tn.
+It was also acknowledged that the global requirement for annual low-cost financing in the energy transition amounts to $4 trillion.
 This transition should prioritise a substantial presence of renewable energy within the primary energy mix, it said.

-And ahead of the next round of UN climate talks beginning in Dubai in November, the declaration urged for accelerating efforts towards a “phasedown of unabated coal power”, though it said this had to be done “in line with national circumstances and recognising the need for support towards just transitions”.
+And ahead of the next round of UN climate talks beginning in Dubai in November, the declaration urged accelerating efforts towards a “phasedown of unabated coal power”, though it said this had to be done “in line with national circumstances and recognising the need for support towards just transitions”.

 Join our commenting forum